KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-futures-and-promises.md

 ### Create future

-A future is associated with a specific promise:
+A future is created from a specific promise:

 ```c++
 std::promise<int> the_promise;
 std::future<int> the_future = the_promise.get_future();
 ```

+The future should wrap the same type as the promise.

 ### Spawn worker with promise